atrial-albumen/atrial-albumen.github.io/about.md

 I'm a collaborative pianist and worship pastor in Greenville, SC.

-In 2021, I graduated suma cum laude with a B.A. in Music Performance from North Greenville University, where I studied with Mr. Fabio Parrini.
+In 2021, I graduated summa cum laude with a B.A. in Music Performance from North Greenville University, where I studied with Mr. Fabio Parrini.
 In 2024, I completed my Masters of Music in Piano Performance from Converse University, where I studied with Dr. Steven Graff.

 As an instructor, I am passionate about bridging classical and contemporary piano music traditions through holistic piano instruction to cultivate well-rounded musicians.
+Lessons with me are **creative**, **personalized**, and **progressive** as we develop a love for music and strong musicianship.

 As a collaborator with classical and music theatre experience, I enjoy working with serious students, singers, and instrumentalists in private lessons and supporting auditions, competitions, and performance preparation.